 Tip: Work on top of old newspaper or cardboard to avoid paint spills.
 You can also use parchment paper to avoid the paint from sticking.

 Paint stirring sticks make for a great plant marker thanks to their large surface area.
 They will also be highly legible in the garden without the need to squint or get too close.
-You can also color-code your garden for great, vibrant aesthetics.
+You can also color-code your garden for attractive, vibrant aesthetics.

-Rocks
+3. Rocks

-Yeah, that’s right, rocks.
-You know where to find them.
-Everywhere.
 All they need is a little cleanup and some weather-resistant paint to become your new plant markers.
 This is a great way to save time and money.
 You can even buy your own smooth rocks online if you couldn’t be bothered to go rock hunting outside.
 These are super charming and can be decorated however you please.

 Steps: